SaCut/aic_ansible/README.md

 ```
 the save by pressing "esc" and inserting :wq
 - After this, many sensitive ansible commands will require the additional string `--ask-vault-pass` + the password

+#### AWS task
+- Launch an ec2 instance (controller) either from your local machine (using or another ec2 instance on AWS
+- use ansible playbooks to launch another 2 machines on AWS (app and database)
+- implement 2 tier architecture as IAC with Ansible
+- nodeapp to work with public ip and db to work with /posts

+- deadline to submit the task is 9am 06/05/2021